marvinscham/duolingo-api-dockerized/README.md

   - Used for connectivity self check
   - Example: `https://your-domain.com` → no trailing slash!
 - `XP_SUMMARY_DAYS`
-  - Count of past days to get data from.
-Might stop working properly >300
+  - Number of past days to get data from.
+Might stop working properly if > 300
   - Default: `30`
 - `UPDATE_INTERVAL`
   - Time in minutes to request fresh data from Duolingo